 Whenever possible, always keep credit cards, traveller’s cheques, passports and other forms of identification in different pockets when travelling.

 It is preferable to keep your passport with you at all times.
-It is also recommended to make 2 copies of the main page of your passport:

-**NEW WORDING**

-Whenever possible, always keep credit cards, traveller’s cheques, passports and other forms of identification in different pockets when travelling.

-It is preferable to keep your passport with you at all times.
-It is also recommended to make 2 copies of the main page of your passport:
+It is also recommended to make two copies of the main page of your passport: